seeeeew/bdaybot/README.md

 ## Features

 * Post a message if it's someone's birthday.
+(Optionally as an embed to prevent pinging the user.)
 * Give a birthday role to the birthday person for the duration of their birthday.
-* List all birthdays for the server.
+* List all birthdays for the server or just the next few upcoming ones.
 * Full configuration via commands.
 * Supports different time zones (configurable per server).